EVERYTHING YOU NEED TO KNOW ABOUT GONG

 Who is a gong bath not suitable for?

-Gong baths may not suitable for everyone.
-They are also not suitable for anyone with a pacemaker, anyone who suffers from fits (epileptics), or anyone who is extremely sensitive to sound.
+In person gong baths are not suitable for anyone with a pacemaker, anyone who suffers from fits (epileptics), or anyone who is extremely sensitive to sound.
 They are also not recommended for women in the first trimester of pregnancy due to the unstable nature of pregnancy during that time.
 If you wear a hearing aid, your device should be turned off during the session.
 If you have any concerns, please speak with your doctor in advance.
 Please also let your instructor know at the start of the session if you have any concerns.

 What do I need for a virtual session?